lilaspourpre/acl-2020/_pages/authors/camera-ready-instructions.md

 ### What about copyright?

 When you submit the paper, you will be asked to sign the ACL Copyright Transfer Agreement on behalf of all authors, either electronically (via the [START Conference Manager](https://www.softconf.com/acl2020/papers/)) or physically.
 Authors retain many rights under this agreement and it is appropriate in the vast majority of cases.
-Please contact the publication chairs, [Steven Bethard](https://bethard.faculty.arizona.edu/), [Ryan Cotterell](https://ryancotterell.github.io/), and [Rui Yan](http://www.ruiyan.me/), with any concerns regarding copyright.
+Please contact the publication chairs at [acl2020publicationchairs@googlegroups.com](mailto:acl2020publicationchairs@googlegroups.com), with any concerns regarding copyright.

 Before signing this form, please confirm with your co-authors (and, if applicable, your and their employers) that they authorize you to sign on their behalf.
 Please sign your full name (not just your first or last initials).